1ud0v1c/leboncoin-albums/README.md

 - To load image, I picked [Coil](https://github.com/coil-kt/coil), which released the 1.0 recently.
 I liked it, because the library is smaller than Glide & Picasso & the library is backed by Kotlin Coroutines.
 - [Koin](https://github.com/InsertKoinIO/koin): I used Koin for dependency injection.
 - I used [Barista](https://github.com/AdevintaSpain/Barista) to ease my UI tests writing.

+## What went wrong during the test

+- I had issues with Android KitKat, the library OkHttp [dropped the support of Android 4.4](https://medium.com/square-corner-blog/okhttp-3-13-requires-android-5-818bb78d07ce) in the latest version.
+So to be able to have Retrofit working I needed to update & force the version of the library.
+- I encounter some issues while testing the ViewModels classes, I tried to make an implementation based on [Mockito](https://site.mockito.org/).
+The result was working but the tests were flaky, they were failing half the time.
+The solution was pretty simple, by adding the CoroutineDispatcher used by the ViewModel into the constructor, I was able to used my own Dispatcher for the test and thus succeed to execute more easily and remove
+Mockito.